korkje/wsi/readme.md

 }
 ```

-Also exports `open`, which creates a `Promise` that resolves when socket opens.
+Also exports `open`, which creates a `Promise` that resolves when the socket opens.

 ```ts
 import iterable, { open } from "https://deno.land/x/wsi/mod.ts";